 - In the finale of Digimon Adventure, the gate back to Earth from the Digital World took the form of a solar eclipse which lasted only two hours before closing/ending, necessitating that the Chosen Children quickly say their goodbyes to their mons and return home lest they risk never being able to return home or potentially being wiped as anomalies in the restoration of the Digital World.

 - In the fourth season of Sailor Moon, The Dead Moon Circus arrives on Earth from their nightmare dimension through a solar eclipse.
-Later, when the Dead Moon's leader Queen Nehelenia, breaks free of her magic mirror prison and temporary takes over the world, her evil magic powers caused a permanent solar eclipse that covers the entire world in darkness that would not disappear until after Nehelenia had been sealed away again by Sailor Moon.
+Later, when the Dead Moon's leader, Queen Nehelenia, breaks free of her magic mirror prison and temporarily takes over the world, her evil magic powers cause a permanent solar eclipse that covers the entire world in darkness that does not abate until Nehelenia is sealed away again by Sailor Moon.

 - InuYasha: The anime decided to make Inuyasha be born during a lunar eclipse for the third film Swords of an Honorable Ruler.
 The manga itself never tells us anything about when Inuyasha was born.

 - Every 216 years in the Berserk universe, an eclipse marks the birth of a new member of the Godhand.
 When it happens in the series, it marks the end of the Golden Age arc of the manga (and the end of the anime) and is the point where things turn from grim and gritty medievalesque Low Fantasy to straight up demonic horror, as Griffith, one of the three principal characters, goes bad in a big way and sacrifices the Band of the Hawk to become the fifth member of the Godhand.
 Everything goes straight to hell for Guts and his True Companions as a direct result of Griffith's actions.